Gale Memorial Lecture Series: Regina José Galindo

 UNM Art Museum

-Join us for a presentation with Regina José Galindo, who presents as part of the 2017-18 Gale Memorial Lecture Series, Decolonizing Methodologies in Art.
+Join us for a presentation with internationally recognized Guatemalan performance artist, Regina José Galindo, whose prolific work of performance actions and interventions reveals the power of the body as an artistic medium and a weapon of corporal resistance.
+José Galindo presents as part of the 2017-18 Gale Memorial Lecture Series on Decolonizing Methodologies in Art.

 This event is free and open to the public.
 Finally, for reference, see the series flyer for the 2017-17 Gale Memorial Lecture Series.